What is Folliculitis?

 This diagnostic method is a simple, inexpensive, and reusable procedure that reveals numerous bacterial, fungal, viral, and parasitic pathogens including folliculitis.
 Physicians and specialists may employ cytology to diagnose eosinophilic folliculitis, in addition to several other forms.

 At the Miami Center for Dermatology, our experienced, caring staff provides comprehensive folliculitis treatment.
-Depending on the severity of patient symptoms, a variety of folliculitis treatment procedures exist.
+Depending on the severity of patient symptoms, a variety of procedures remain viable.

 In superficial folliculitis cases, a dermatologist may provide medication in pill form, as well as creams to help control the bacterial infection while reducing its inflammatory effects.